aurimontem/phs/spring_2018/week_1/README.md

 =================================

 Welcome to programming help sessions!
-The files in here were originally created for the Colorado School of Mines "Physics help sessions," a group founded by my friends (Everett Hildenbrandt, Alli Nilles, and David Grisham) and me (Eric Jones).
+The files in here were originally created for the Colorado School of Mines ``Physics help sessions,'' a group founded by my friends (Everett Hildenbrandt, Alli Nilles, and David Grisham) and me (Eric Jones).
 The primary joy and utility of open-source programming, though, is that none of our names matter-- only the content does.
 So long